 Anticipated closing costs

-There are certain expected expenses linked to closing the sale of a house.
-These expenses are usually split between the buyer and seller, as noted in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help lead you through the deal.
+There are certain typical fees linked to closing the sale of a house.
+These costs are usually split between the buyer and seller, as instructed in the sales contract.
+Many are universal, but there are nuances to each, so you'll want a real estate expert in Florida to help show you through your transaction.

 • Points (optional)